 Comment #18.
 DEQ should establish the close of business or midnight for the close of comment periods.

 Response.
 This comment is not relevant to the proposed rule or supporting documentation.
-DEQ provided more than 45 days notice for the public to submit written comments.
-Were a request for an extension comment period submitted, DEQ would have considered such a request.
+However, DEQ notes the request and will consider it for future water quality standards rulemakings.

 Comments on Definitions Rule (OAR 340-041-0002)